martinglass/TOF10120-OLED-Measuring-Device/readme.md

 Use an ESP32/M5 board to connect via WiFi, with the firmware providing a web server to feed live data to any device on the home network/internet.

-Make a fixed position case to attach the ToF device to an Oil tank.
+Design a box/case so the ToF device can be attached and fixed to an Oil tank.

-Use the dimensions of the Oil Tank to calculate litres of Oil consumed / volume remaining, woth mm accuracy.
+Use the dimensions of the Oil Tank to calculate litres of Oil consumed / volume remaining, with mm accuracy.

 Use a series of live readings to calculate the rate of oil consumption / time remaining, with mm accuracy.